gioisco/cxresume/README.md

 ![Codex Resume TUI – resume Codex sessions, load sessions from history](./ss/sc.png)

-Codex Resume (cxresume) is a tiny CLI/TUI to resume Codex sessions fast: it discovers and loads sessions from history under `~/.codex/sessions`, and launches Codex using `codex resume <sessionId>` so you can pick up where you left off.
-If you’re searching for “codex resume”, “resume codex sessions”, or “load sessions from history”, this tool is built for exactly that workflow.
+Codex Resume (cxresume) is a tiny CLI/TUI to resume Codex sessions fast.
+It discovers and loads conversation logs under `~/.codex/sessions`, and launches Codex using `codex resume <sessionId>` so you can pick up where you left off.
+Two primary entry points keep things simple:

+- `cxresume` — browse every session from your Codex history
+- `cxresume cwd` — focus on the sessions that were created in **this workspace** and keep their IDs in `.cxresume_sessions`

+If you’re searching for “codex resume”, “resume codex sessions”, or “load sessions from history”, this tool was built for exactly that workflow.

 Install